byui-physics/main/index.md

 text-align: left">
 If you'd like to know the answers to these questions, and many more, you should pursue a physics degree.
-You'll learn fun and interesting things about nature and developo top-notch reasoning, mathematical, and communication skills.
+You'll learn fun and interesting things about nature and develop top-notch reasoning, mathematical, and communication skills.
 With a bachelor's degree in physics you can pursue many careers including: scientist, engineer, medical doctor, lawyer, businessman, and more.